lantern734/DingyiNiu-ListeningAPP/README.md

 When headphones are connected to the device, you can use the headphone shortcuts to pause, resume, go to the previous track, and go to the next track.

-When a keyboard is connected to the device, you can perform the four operations above via keyboard shortcuts.

 When a keyboard is connected to the device, you can use the following keyboard shortcuts:

 | Action                           | Shortcut | Action                           | Shortcut |